 Check that all PC cards are correctly seated into their slots.

-Power mains cable is not connected to the power supply unit.
+The main power cable is not connected to the power supply unit.

 The multiple socket outlet may be defective, or need to be switched on, if a switch is available.